itsdynamical/itsdynamical.github.io/_posts/2023-05-17-variational-optimization-1.markdown

 In the rest of this part of the blog, we focus on the first difficulty.
 The second difficulty is in the second part due to the consideration of length.

 ## Solving the Variational Problem on the Manifold
-Unlike in the flat Euclidean space that the solution is always given by Eq.
-4,  the variational problem Eq.
-6 is hard for a general manifold.
+Unlike in the flat Euclidean space that the solution of the variational problem Eq.
+6 is always given by Eq.
+4, it is hard to solve for a general manifold.
 However, for some manifolds, we can have a closed form solution using some techniques.
 Examples are Lie groups and the Stiefel manifold.

 ### Solving the Variational Problem on Lie Groups Utilizing Left Trivialization